tudae5/SingleLineTikz/README.md

 The stable version is available on CTAN (soon) and is included within the major latex distributions(Texlive, Miktex).

+It is also possible to use the current development version of this package by simply copying the singlelinetikz.sty file found in this repository directly to the root folder of a Latex project.

 # Usage

 Just place: